mitchspano/apex-trigger-actions-framework/README.md

 #### Universal Adoption

-To use a DML Finalizer, the Apex Trigger Actions Framework must be enabled on every SObject which supports triggers which will have a DML operation on it during a transaction, and enabled in all trigger contexts on those sObjects.
-If DML is performed on an SObject that has a trigger which does not use the framework, the system will not be able to detect when to finalize the DML operation.
+To use a DML Finalizer, the Apex Trigger Actions Framework must be enabled on every SObject that supports triggers and will have a DML operation on it during a transaction, and enabled in all trigger contexts on those sObjects.
+If DML is performed on an SObject that has a trigger that does not use the framework, the system will not be able to detect when to finalize the DML operation.

 #### Offsetting the Number of DML Rows

 Detecting when to finalize the operation requires knowledge of the total number of records passed to the DML operation.
-Unfortunately, there is no bulletproof way of how to do this currently in Apex; the best thing we can do is to rely on `Limits.getDmlRows()` to infer the number of records passed to the DML operation.
+Unfortunately, there is no bulletproof way to do this currently in Apex; the best thing we can do is to rely on `Limits.getDmlRows()` to infer the number of records passed to the DML operation.

-This works in most cases, but certain operations such as setting a `System.Savepoint` consume a DML row, and there are certain sObjects where triggers are not supported like `CaseTeamMember` which can throw off the counts and remove our ability to detect when to finalize.
+This works in most cases, but certain operations (such as setting a `System.Savepoint`) consume a DML row, and there are certain sObjects where triggers are not supported like `CaseTeamMember` which can throw off the counts and remove our ability to detect when to finalize.
 In order to avoid this problem, use the `TriggerBase.offsetExistingDmlRows()` method before calling the first DML operation within your Apex.

 ```java
 Savepoint sp = Database.setSavepoint(); // adds to Limits.getDmlRows()